 At times, you need to take your artwork off the walls and store it temporarily somewhere.
 Maybe during remodeling or moving.
-Few of my personal recommendations for storing art:
+A few of my personal recommendations for storing art:

 1. Paintings on canvas need to breathe, so avoid covering them with glass.

-2. Similarly, covering tightly with plastic isn't the best idea since humidity can get it, and mold might start growing
+2. Similarly, covering artwork tightly with plastic isn't the best idea since humidity can get to it, and mold might start growing

 3. Cotton sheets are actually a good option: they stop direct sunlight, let the painting breathe, and don't scratch its surface.